Swpn0neel/C-Programming/README.md

 35. Count the occurance of each and every elements in an array.
 36. Print the characters of  a string in reverse order.
 37. Store the common elements from two arrays in an array and print it.
+38. Find the sum of two numbers using pointers.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.